philipprochazka/LazyAdmin/Readme.md

 # Anotation

-This repository contains a number of scripts that I have written or enhanced to make day-to-day life easier for system administators.
+This repository contains a number of scripts that I have written or enhanced to make day-to-day life easier for system Administrators.
 These are provided for free to the community under an MIT License.
-An explantion or guide on how to use the scripts can be found on my blog LazyAdmin.nl
+An explanation or guide on how to use some of the scripts can be found on Origin LazyAdmin.nl

 # Download the contents of this repository to your workstation.
 To use a script you can copy it onto your workstation and open the PowerShell window in that location.
 To read more about running PowerShell scripts, you can read this article: https://lazyadmin.nl/powershell/run-a-powershell-script/